|

 directed by Zach Curtis

-Starring Matthew G. Anderson, Benjamin Chadwick, Don Eitel, Tina Frederickson, Randall Funk, Mark Mattison, Jeff Nelson, Stacia Rice, David Pust, David Schlosser, Edwin Strout, and Karen Wiese-Thompson / Matthew G. Anderson, Ellen Apel, Aaron Bennett, Benjamin Chadwick, Brian Columbus, Don Eitel, Tina Frederickson, Randall Funk, Mark Mattison, Mike Postle, David Schlosser, Edwin Strout, and Karen Wiese-Thompson.
+Starring Matthew G. Anderson, Benjamin Chadwick, Don Eitel, Tina Frederickson, Randall J. Funk, Mark Mattison, Jeff Nelson, Stacia Rice, David Pust, David Schlosser, Edwin Strout, and Karen Wiese-Thompson / Matthew G. Anderson, Ellen Apel, Aaron Bennett, Benjamin Chadwick, Brian Columbus, Don Eitel, Tina Frederickson, Randall J. Funk, Mark Mattison, Mike Postle, David Schlosser, Edwin Strout, and Karen Wiese-Thompson.

 Intrigue, wrath, and lots of yucks combine in this tale of how the Norse goddess Freya punishes her husband Odin for his numerous extramarital activities by helping to turn his beloved Goths into Christians.